jakejarvis/datacenter-speed-tests/README.md

 # Speed & Ping Tests for Cloud Hosting Providers

-### Notes:
+## Notes

-- Speed tests for ***each data center*** can use up to **100MB of data**.
+- Speed tests for ***each region of each provider*** (there are over 80) can use **up to 100MB of data**.
 Be careful if your ISP caps your data usage!
 - Files are downloaded via HTTP (not HTTPS) to get pure speed without encryption overhead.
+- Tests can always be influenced by outside variables.
+Run the scripts multiple times if you want to ensure accuracy.
+Evil throttling ISPs can mess up the results too, of course.
 - If it looks like the script has crashed, the current test is probably just taking a while — especially when testing far-away regions.
 If you already know that testing other continents is futile, just remove them from the for loops in `speed.sh`.
-- AWS and GCP tests courtesy of [CloudHarmony](https://cloudharmony.com/).
+- **Thank you to [CloudHarmony](https://cloudharmony.com/) for providing AWS and GCP endpoints for testing!**
-- Tests can always be influenced by outside variables.
-Run the scripts multiple times if you want to ensure accuracy.
-Obviously, evil throttling ISPs can mess up the results too.

-### Usage:
+## Usage

-If you trust me, these commands will download and run the scripts automatically:
+If you trust me (which you shouldn't, _please_ don't trust random people on the internet!) these commands will download and run the scripts automatically:

 ```
 wget -qO - https://raw.githubusercontent.com/jakejarvis/datacenter-speed-tests/master/ping.sh | bash
 wget -qO - https://raw.githubusercontent.com/jakejarvis/datacenter-speed-tests/master/speed.sh | bash
 ```

-Or, clone the repository and make sure you make the scripts executable before running:
+Or, clone the repository and make sure the scripts are executable before running:

 ```
 git clone https://github.com/jakejarvis/datacenter-speed-tests.git